BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

-# Programming Bitcoind and Lightningd
+# Programming with Bitcoin Core and Lightning
-## (Or: Programming with Bitcoin Core and Lightning)
+## (Or: Programming Bitcoind and Lightningd)

 _This is a tutorial for working with Bitcoin (and Lightning) that teaches direct interact with the severs themselves, as the most robust and secure way to begin cryptocurrency work._